shakes76/sHDR/README.md

 ```

 ## Prerequisites
+Commandline applications can be built on the topic-itk-only branch and a build of ITK 4.

-You will require builds of VTK 6, ITK 4, Qt 4 and SMILI (smili-project.sourceforge.io/).
+For the main lbranch, you will require builds of VTK 6, ITK 4, Qt 4 and SMILI (smili-project.sourceforge.io/).

 I have tested this software on VTK 6.3.0, ITK 4.10, Qt 4.8.7 and SMILI v1.02